The Meaning of Joy & 3 Ways to Feel More Joy

 There’s something I call the Law of Gratitude:

-The more you express gratitude, the more things you have to be grateful for begin are attracted to you.
+The more you cultivate and express gratitude, the more positive things will be attracted to you.

-The best thing you can do when things are bad is to find things to be grateful for; it works like a dream.
+The best thing you can do when life is really difficult is to find things to be grateful for.

 Science backs this up.